 Searching on the portal can be done by:

 - VET certificate.

-The 31 Local Learning and Employment Networks (Victorian LLENs) have been funded to deliver the School to Work Program and facilitate student access to work-based learning placements which are tailored to local priorities and employment opportunities.
+The 31 Local Learning and Employment Networks (Victorian LLENs) are funded to deliver the S2W Program and facilitate student access to work-based learning placements tailored to local priorities and employment opportunities.
 To find your nearest LLEN, refer to the .

 Occupational health and safety

 Prior to commencing work experience, students must satisfactorily complete occupational health and safety (OHS) training, either through: